English Guide

 Bead patterns naturally fit grid-based image conversion.
 The main challenge is balancing detail, color count, and the size of the final board or piece.

-Images with strong edges and simple backgrounds usually work best.
+Images with strong edges and simple backgrounds usually work best for bead art.

-Characters, pets, and icons often convert into bead art more cleanly than busy photographs.
+Characters, pets, icons, and pixel-style art often convert more cleanly than busy photographs.

 If the subject becomes unclear at a smaller size, scale up before increasing color count.

-Eyes, outlines, and edges usually benefit from a few manual edits.
+Eyes, outlines, and edges usually benefit from a few manual edits to sharpen the silhouette.

-Small cleanup passes often make a bead pattern feel much more intentional.
+Small cleanup passes often make a bead pattern feel much more intentional, and the color legend helps you count beads per color.

 Is this useful for perler beads too?